Standards FAQs

 Are there discounts on the IICRC Standards?

-All ANSI/IICRC Standards can be purchased at a discounted rate.
+Yes, all ANSI/IICRC Standards can be purchased at a discounted rate.
+Please visit the Webstore at: https://iicrc.gilmoreglobal.com for details.

 If I have questions or issues about my order who do I contact?

-Standards orders related issues (cannot download e-book, did not receive order, received wrong order, purchased wrong Standard, request for refund, question regarding your order) should go to iicrc@gilmore.ca, chat with us HERE, or call 800-795-6661.
+Standards orders related issues (e.g. cannot download e-book, did not receive order, received wrong order, purchased wrong Standard, request for refund, question regarding your order) should go to iicrc@gilmore.ca, or call 800-795-6661.
+(Please provide the order number if applicable.)

 Does the IICRC have a Fire/Smoke/Soot damage remediation Standard?